 Now that we have defined a class of functions that maps a message's importance to the system into a well-ordered set, we raise some issues about this class.
-There are varying degrees to which an importance function may need to be accurate.
-As accuracy decreases, generally the complexity of the scheme increases.
+The design of the importance function controls the precision with which the importance function represents the value this message contributes to the overall system goal; high precision schemes generally entail more complexity.
 These schemes may be classified into types of importance functions.
 Furthermore, various applications have differing needs of a discrimination scheme; most do not need a complex scheme but a few require one.
 We offer a taxonomy of application's needs.
-Also, the more the importance function can describe, the greater the need to calibrate the function so that its values are comparable within the well-ordered set.
+Also, the more the importance function can describe, the greater the need to calibrate the function (relative to the number of "levels" possible) so that its values are comparable within the well-ordered set.
 This is called homogenization.
 Finally, it is observed that the importance function should be evaluated infinitely often to ensure an accurate ranking of messages.
 Since this is unrealistic, decision points must be assigned.
 The degree to which a communications subsystem can provide evaluation of the importance function infinitely often is called granularity.